Danity Kane: 2006–2007: Danity Kane

-The original line-up of Danity Kane at a signing in Chicago, September 2006.
-(L-R) Wanita "D. Woods" Woodgett, Aundrea Fimbres, Dawn Richard, Aubrey O'Day and Shannon Bex.

 After months of recording, the band's self-titled debut album was released to mixed reviews on August 22, 2006, in the United States.
 Produced by Timbaland, Scott Storch, Rodney Jerkins, Mario Winans and Ryan Leslie among others, the album sold over 90,000 copies in the first day of release, and over 234,000 in the first week of release.
 It debuted at number one on the U.S. Billboard 200 albums chart.
 The album received a platinum certification from the RIAA in November 2006.

 The album's lead single "Show Stopper", produced by Jim Jonsin, was serviced to radio on August 4, 2006, and subsequently debuted at number 17 on the Billboard Hot 100 and later peaked at number 8.
 Outside the United States, the song became a top-30 hit in Germany and Lithuania.
 The album's second single, the Bryan Michael Cox-produced "Ride for You", was influenced by a fan poll.
 The music video for the song premiered on MTV's Total Request Live on December 5, 2006, the same day the band released the holiday song "Home for Christmas", which was written by Richard.

 From February to May 2007, Danity Kane performed as an opening act along with The Pussycat Dolls on Christina Aguilera's Back to Basics Tour.
 Concurrently, the band worked on their second album, which was initially scheduled for a late 2007 release but was pushed back to 2008.
 In the summer of 2007, speculation concerning a disbandment circulated entertainment news outlets.
 The rumors were fueled by quotes taken out of context (most notably when Aubrey O'Day was questioned by TMZ about her relationship to the pop girl group the Pussycat Dolls) and by work the group members had done outside of Danity Kane.
 D. Woods's association with another girl group, The Girl's Club, was specifically cited as adding credibility to breakup rumors.
 Members of Danity Kane published personal online responses to the breakup speculation.
 On July 25, 2007, Danity Kane released an official statement on their group MySpace page stating that they were still together and working on their second album.